 Before submitting your manuscript to Political Studies, please ensure you have read the Aims & Scope.

 Political Studies publishes rigorous and original work in all fields of political and international relations.
 The editors encourage a pluralistic approach to political science and debate among these different approaches.
-Articles should be between 7,000 and 10,000 words in length including all notes and references.
+Articles should be between 7,000 and 10,000 words in length including all notes but excluding references.

 1.3.1 Making your article discoverable